Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- source (context): “camera”, “layer”, “context”, “_” - if a context is not provided, choose one of the highest types of abstractions.
+- source (variable): “camera”, “layer”, “context”, “_” - if a context is not provided, choose one of the highest types of abstractions.
 Each camera contains its attributes and a bitmap (screen/window), while each layer contains its attributes and objects;
-- [context_list] (context vector) - context ids will be used when source is equal to “context” or “_”.
+- [context_list] (variable vector) - context ids will be used when source is equal to “context” or “_”.
 Each context can have one of these types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”.
 Type of the context affects other parameters;
 - [camera_id] (string) - if source is equal to “camera” or provided context is of a camera type, only the camera with this id can be aggregated;
 - [layer_id] (string) - if source is equal to “layer” or provided context is of a layer type, only the layer with this id can be aggregated;
 - [object_id] (string) - if source is equal to “layer” or provided context is of a layer or object type, only the object with this id can be aggregated;
 - [module_type] (string) - if source is equal to “layer”, or provided context contains layers, objects or modules; only the module of this type can be aggregated;
 - [module_id] (string) - if source is equal to “layer”, or provided context contains layers, objects or modules; only the module with this id can be aggregated;
-- [attribute] (context) - if provided, aggregate this this attribute from selected entities;
+- [attribute] (variable) - if provided, aggregate this this attribute from selected entities;
-- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## find_by_id layer